-Cross-Site Request Forgery (CSRF) is a serious security concern for any website that is exposed to threats other than spam.
-Taking precautions against CSRF is beneficial to ensure your safety, as well as blocking a large proportion of automated spam.
-The primary method of protection is to keep a user’s unique identifier in the PHP session.
-When a user is presented with a submission form, this ID is entered into a hidden field.
-The server will then check that the ID in the session matches the one in the form before processing it.
-The correct value for the hidden field can then be retrieved when the form is fully loaded.
+Cross-Site Request Forgery (CSRF) is a severe security concern for websites that face risks beyond spam.
+Taking precautions against CSRF not only ensures website security but also helps prevent a significant portion of automated spam.
+The primary protection method involves storing a user’s unique identifier in the PHP session.
+This ID is then entered into a hidden field when the user accesses a submission form.
+Before processing the form, the server will verify that the ID in the session matches the one entered in the form.
+The correct value for the hidden field can be retrieved when the form is fully loaded.

-This technique is an interesting way to identify spam bots.
-It involves setting a “code trap” that can be detected by automated software.
-To do this, you have to include a fake HTML field which can be hidden from users using Cascading Style Sheets (CSS).
-This way, people won’t be aware of the field, but a script designed to automatically fill in all fields it encounters will still be able to complete it.
+This technique is an intriguing way of detecting spam bots.
+It involves creating a “code trap” that can be identified by automated software.
+To do this, you must insert a fake HTML field that can be concealed from users using Cascading Style Sheets (CSS).
+This field is invisible to people, but a script designed to automatically fill in all input fields it comes across will still complete it.

-Collecting Internet Protocol (IP) addresses to create a filter is an effective strategy that does not put your users at risk.
-If there are numerous submissions from the same IP address, it is likely that they have originated from a spambot and so can be safely disregarded.
-Although this approach is effective in preventing sudden spikes in activity, it is not as successful in combating persistent spam as it only blocks spambots after they have submitted multiple times.
-Ultimately, its effectiveness is dependent on the type of engagement your website receives.
+Creating a filter based on collected Internet Protocol (IP) addresses is an efficient strategy that does not endanger your users.
+If many submissions originate from the same IP address, it is probable that they came from a spambot and can be ignored.
+Although this method works well in preventing sudden activity spikes, it is less effective in countering persistent spam, as it only blocks spambots after they have submitted multiple times.
+Its success relies heavily on the website’s engagement levels.

-At Works, we take spam very seriously and believe that the best way to protect against it is by using a combination of methods.
-While there are various techniques available for preventing spam, our technical team have identified several that have proven to be particularly effective.
-However, even with a variety of approaches, it is not possible to completely eradicate spam.
-We therefore strongly recommend that you take the necessary steps to protect yourself from this issue.
+At Works, we regard spam with great seriousness and believe that the best way to guard against it is to employ a combination of methods.
+Although several techniques exist for preventing spam, our technical team has identified several that have demonstrated excellent results.
+Nevertheless, even with diverse approaches, completely eliminating spam is not feasible.
+Therefore, we highly advise taking essential measures to safeguard against this problem.